 Lecturer and trainer: With the growth in the service sector comes the need for a skilled workforce.
 Most higher education facilities today require their teaching staff to have a master degree.
 Lecturing in the events industry can be a highly fulfilling career.

-Graduating from a highly international institute such as Wittenborg University, that places high emphasis on a combination of academic research and company and professional exposure means that the career prospects of graduates from the Master of Business Management, specialised in Human Resource Management are multiple and global.
+Graduating from a highly international institute such as Wittenborg University, that places high emphasis on a combination of academic research and company and professional exposure means that the career prospects of graduates from the Master of Business Management, specialised in Events are multiple and global.

 Often WUAS graduates aspire to continue their studies, with a DBA or a PhD research degree, however many students move directly into business, sometimes as a result of their work placement, and their final project which is often company-based.